Overview

 Some foods cause mild to severe allergic reactions, including wheat allergies (gluten allergy), dairy allergies (lactose intolerance), Nut allergies, etc. While some of these can cause swelling, itching, and hives, many can cause sneezing and runny nose in addition to those symptoms as an allergic response by the immune system.

 The parasympathetic nervous system regulates our normal body functions, from eating, digestion, and breathing to heart rate.
-Chances are that during eating, it is activated, and you sneeze as a reflex action.
+It is likely activated during eating, and you sneeze as a reflex action.
 This response is not fully understood, but the goal is to clear the airways for optimal breathing and respiration.

 Snatiation

-The medical term for snatiation, a combination of sneezing and satiation, is “ACHOO Syndrome,” short for an autosomal dominant compelling helio-ophthalmic outburst.
-It is a condition when a person sneezes in response to being satiate after eating a large meal.
+The medical term for snatiation, a combination of sneezing and satiation, is “ACHOO Syndrome,.”
+It is a condition when a person sneezes in response to being satiated after eating a large meal.
 It is believed to be a combination of genetic and environmental factors, as many genes play a role in this condition, but underlying mechanisms are still unknown.

 Why do I sneeze 20 times in a row?